HARTBEATS

 This photograph, from 1965, shows John Hart, George Hart and Derek Allen at the back with Roly Thompson and Ken Officer in the front.

 Two photographs of John and George Hart at the Causeway, in Hartlepool, October 2006.
-Photograph © Stan Laundon.
+Photographs © Stan Laundon.

 George and brother John enjoying a drink at a Blues Club Night in The Causeway, Hartlepool in October, 2006.